 Employer liability for an employee-involved accident can arise under the legal doctrine of respondeat superior (also known as vicarious liability).
 In short, an organization can be held responsible for the actions of an employee acting on behalf of that organization.
 If an uninsured or under-insured employee causes an accident, the victim can file a claim with the employer's insurance company.

 To guard against a costly ordeal you need a thorough insurance verification process.
 Here's how to develop this policy and minimize your risk exposure.

 1. Know the potential costs of an employee car accident.

-You want to make sure that the minimum insurance coverage that you require of employees will not likely be exceeded by any accident.
-The three coverage categories to pay attention to are the limits to bodily injury per person, bodily injury per accident, and property damage—in other words, the maximum amount the insurance company will pay in each of those categories.
+Make sure that the minimum insurance coverage that you require of employees will not likely be exceeded by any accident.
+The three coverage categories to pay attention to are the limits to bodily injury per person, bodily injury per accident, and property damage – in other words, the maximum amount the insurance company will pay for each.

-2. Require employees to go beyond state minimum insurance coverage.
+2. Don't settle for state minimum insurance coverage.